 I previously lived in Yorkshire for 10 years during university, and later when I was living and working in Leeds, a short 20 minute train journey from York.
 However, I had never heard of the York Food and Drink Festival so was keen to learn more.
 I caught up with Festival Director Michael Hjort at one of the Food Festival Events – a sparkling wine tasting.

 Michael is a chef by trade, having trained under Michel Roux in the 1980s.
 Originally from York, he returned to the city in the 90s and to open one of York’s leading restaurants, Melton’s, and later the Walmgate Alehouse & Bistro.
-He has been one of the main organisers of the Food Festival since its inception 20 years ago, and is now it’s passionate yet understated Director.
+He has been one of the main organisers of the Food Festival since its inception 20 years ago and is now it’s passionate yet understated Director.

-I had assumed it was a council-run event, but was surprised to learn that the council charges rent for the use of the stand space on Parliamentary Street and Fossgate.
+I had assumed it was a council-run event but was surprised to learn that the council charges rent for the use of the stand space on Parliamentary Street and Fossgate.
 Most of the events are run by volunteers, and the cash provided by sponsors who share Michael’s love for food and the community.

-York Food Festival Events
+York Food and Drink Festival Events

 I was only able to spend a long weekend in York to get a feel for the festival, but there was so much going on I wish I could have stayed all week!
 I attended the following events as part of the festival: